Dariusrussellkish/coexistence-via-chemical-interactions/README.md

 ##### Choosing a New Target Language

  We explored multiple languages used in the scientific community to discern a viable new target language to port the existing code into.
 Our criteria were ease of syntax, well optimized high level operations, and fast matrix math.
 We wished to maintain the performance and ease of use for non-programmers of Matlab but in an open source language.
 This excluded C, C++, and FORTRAN despite their performance.
 Additionally, these languages lack reliable features for easy parallelization.
-A study by Jules Kouatchou published in NASA's *Modeling Guru* resource compares performance of common scientific languages in various scientific tasks from the framework of a novice programmer.
-It is unclear how many replicates were performed to eliminate random noise in execution time, however results were generally clear enough to guide our decisions.
+A study by Jules Kouatchou published in NASA's *Modeling Guru* resource compares performance of common scientific languages in various scientific tasks from the framework of a novice programmer.[^guru] It is unclear how many replicates were performed to eliminate random noise in execution time, however results were generally clear enough to guide our decisions.
 The results thus are not representative of highly optimized code in the language, rather general code that can be expected of a non-programmer researcher.
 We are primarily interested in results of matrix operations, since this is the major operation in the model.
 A excerpt summary of results are provided below:

 * Array Copies